RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

   caption="Programming Bootloader Firmware"
 />

-* After all firmware are written, the device will automatically restart.
+* After all, firmware is written, the device will automatically restart.
 At this time, use your mobile phone Bluetooth scan, you will see a device named "**RAK813_DFU**".

 <rk-img